-I’ve weathered the ups and downs of working in big businesses, running my own small businesses (with varying levels of success), teaching undergraduate and postgraduate students (of varying levels of aptitude and engagement), and working with clients ranging from solopreneurs to C-suite members.
+I have over 35 years of experience as an entrepreneur, management consultant and university lecturer.
+I’ve weathered the ups and downs of running my own small businesses (with varying levels of success), working with clients ranging from solopreneurs to C-suite members, and teaching undergraduate and postgraduate students (of varying levels of aptitude and engagement).

 I’m the first to admit that I’ve never found the secret sauce that would allow me to sell myself as having being rich and successful, and appear in one of those ‘shouty’ ads that get in the way of the YouTube video you want to watch.